perrette/wbgt/README.md

 ### How to install

+#### Requirements

+1. If you are using Windows, make sure you have installed [Rtools](https://cran.r-project.org/bin/windows/Rtools/) or installation will fail.
+2. On any platform, you need a suitable C compiler installed.
+Here's the easiest way to make sure you have a compiler:
+    1. Windows: install Rtools.
+    2. Mac: install Xcode or the Command Line Tools for Xcode.
+    3. Linux: different distributions have their own ways of accomplishing this (`apt`, `yum`, etc.).
+By default, R uses            `g++` to compile C/C++ code.
+You can also use `clang` if you like (see below).
+3. Hadley Wickham's [excellent book](http://r-pkgs.had.co.nz/intro.html) has more information that applies to all platforms.
+Read (enough of) it (to make things work)!

+#### Installing from GitHub, assuming the above requirements are met

 Until this is on CRAN (which may never happen), the best way to install this package is using the `devtools` package.
 Here's an example of code you can run in the R console to install the package.
 ```
 # run the following line if devtools is not installed